Maria Tuci: Life

 Maria was born in the village of Ndorfushaz, near Rrëshen in Albania and was born into a devout Roman catholic family.
 Maria received her education at Stigmatine school and always had the desire of becoming a great servant of God.
 She loved her faith and considered being a nun.

 After completing her education, she became an elementary school teacher and a catechist who taught her knowledge of the Catholic Christian faith to young children.

 Arrest and martyrdom

-On 10 August 1949, she was arrested by the sigurimi, an Albanian secret police force, and sent to a prison in Shkodër.
+On 10 August 1949, she was arrested by the Sigurimi, the Albanian secret police force, and sent to a prison in Shkodër.
 She refused to comply with any of the demands and orders the officers had given to her and she was subjected to prolonged torture.

-From all her brutal wounds and torture, she died on the 24th October 1950 at the age of 22 in the prison hospital she was placed in in Shkodra.
+From all her brutal wounds and torture, she died on 24 October 1950 at the age of 22 in the prison hospital she was placed in in Shkodra.
 She died with a rosary in her hand.
 Before she died, she said:

 Stained glass depiction of Martyrs of Albania at the Cathedral of Saint Mother Teresa in Pristina.

 “I thank God because he gave me the strength to die free.”